How to choose and configure Hugo’s AI Model

 Test your model settings

-Before using a model configuration in production, test it with real customer questions.
+Before applying a model configuration to your live AI Agent, test it with real customer questions.

 What to test

-Use examples from real support conversations, including simple, complex, and unclear questions.
+Use examples from real support conversations, including straightforward questions, complex cases, follow-ups, and unclear requests.

 When testing, check:

-- Answer accuracy → does Hugo answer correctly?
+- Answer accuracy → does Hugo provide the correct answer?

-- Source usage → does Hugo rely on the right training data?
+- Source usage → does Hugo rely on the right training resources?

-- Reasoning quality → does Hugo handle complex or ambiguous requests well?
+- Reasoning quality → does Hugo handle complex or ambiguous requests properly?

 - Escalation behavior → does Hugo involve a human when needed?